Search the site

 The Bure Valley Railway

-Get warm and dry discovering the Broads by rail from one of the Bure Valley Railways
+Stay dry by discovering the Broads by rail from one of the Bure Valley Railway carriages.

 Operating on a narrow gauge track of 15 inches (381 mm), the Bure Valley Railway provides a nostalgic journey through picturesque Norfolk countryside, passing meadows, woodlands, and the scenic River Bure.
 It was established on the trackbed of the former Great Eastern Railway’s standard gauge branch line, which closed to passengers in 1952 and to freight in 1982.